Deepak1221/impranay/README.md

-# impranay.github.iohis
+# impranay.github.io

 Hi,

-This is a personal blog space for me.
+This is my personal blog.
 I usually put up my personal views and thoughts about various topics along with link to my ongoing or completed projects.

-The layout and blog files are open to use, except my contents and it's artifacts those do not cover under this proposition.
+The layout is open to use, except my contents and it's artifacts those do not cover under this proposition.

-Regards!
+Cheerio !